Radhika Pandit: Breakthrough and success (2008–2011)

-Critical acclaim, further success and stardom (2012–2016)
+Established actress and stardom (2012–2016)

 The year 2012 saw theatrical releases of six of her films.
 In the first, Alemari, a drama film based on real-life incidents, she portrayed the role of Neeli, a girl from a middle-class family who falls in love with Mohan, a milkman (played by Yogesh).
 Of her performance, IBNLive wrote, "Radhika Pandit is as brilliant as ever with her plain Jane looks and high voltage performance in emotional sequences."
-In Breaking News, a film that deals with commercialization of the media industry, she played the role of Shraddha, the cheerful daughter of the Karnataka Lokayukta, who intends on fooling around with a journalist, played by Ajay Rao.
+In Breaking News, a film that deals with commercialisation of the media industry, she played the role of Shraddha, the cheerful daughter of the Karnataka Lokayukta, who intends on fooling around with a journalist, played by Ajay Rao.
 The film opened to mixed reviews, however, Pandit's performance received praise.
 Rediff.com wrote, "It is Radhika Pandit's superb and light-hearted performance that livens up the proceedings."
 In her next release, Addhuri, a romance film, she was paired opposite debutant Dhruva Sarja.
 The film and Pandit's performance received positive reviews from critics.
 India Today wrote, "[Pandit] ... has once again proved why she is regarded as one of the awesome talents in the industry.
 She charms the young hearts, but at the same time can make the audience emotional with her performances."
 The performance fetched Pandit her fifth Filmfare Award for Best Actress nomination among others.

 Pandit's first film, 18th Cross released in August 2012, received mixed reviews; however, critics praised her performance in the role of Punya, the love interest of Jeeva (played by Deepak), who gets wrongly implicated in a murder case, framed by an underworld don.
 The Times of India wrote of her performance, "Radhika Pandit hasn't changed much since her debut movie and has given an excellent performance."
 She was cast as Kajal in her next film, Sagar, opposite Prajwal Devaraj, alongside Haripriya and Sanjjanaa, a film that critics, a "commercial entertainer".
 Daily News and Analysis praised Pandit's performance in the film and wrote that she "walks away with the honours."
 Her final release of 2012 was Yogaraj Bhat's Drama, a comedy film that featured an ensemble cast of Pandit alongside Yash, Sathish Ninasam and Sindhu Lokanath, the former three of whom play students of a government-owned degree college.
 The film and Pandit's performance as Nandini earned unanimous praise from critics.
 IBNLive wrote, "Radhika Pandit is superb as a performer and her beautiful looks and style have added a special charm to the film."
 She also co-sang a track, "Drama Hitavachana" in the film, which featured her rapping in parts.